jleeson/sequenced/README.md

-# ADHD Tracker
+# Sequenced
-Welcome to my ADHD Tracker.
+Welcome to Sequenced, my ADHD Tracker.
 This project is built by [Daniel Wedding (@DoctorNovus)](https://github.com/DoctorNovus).
 It's biggest intention is to help me take one of my biggest struggles, ADHD, and give me ways to manage it.
 If you like what you see, please give it a star, and use it if you think you can.

 # Project Map:
 - [ ] HomePage (Incomplete)